ozzann/my-vagrant/README.md

 Then after all VMs had successfully set up, one should build Jenkins 'app' job and after that synchronize Puppet master and Puppet Client manually by running these commands:

-  - run puppet agent at production.puppet.node.vm
+  - run puppet agent at **production.puppet.node.vm**

     	sudo puppet agent -t

-  - at puppet.master.vm to reassure there is a certificate for 'production.puppet.node.vm'
+  - at **puppet.master.vm** to reassure there is a certificate for **production.puppet.node.vm**

     	sudo puppet cert list --all

-  - sign all certificates at puppet.master including just created certificate from 'production.puppet.node.vm'
+  - sign all certificates at **puppet.master** including just created certificate from **production.puppet.node.vm**

     	sudo puppet cert sign --all

-  - run agent to apply puppet manifests at 'production.puppet.node.vm'
+  - run agent to apply puppet manifests at **production.puppet.node.vm**

     	sudo puppet agent -t

 As a result three virtual machines: **jenkins.server.vm, puppet.master.vm, production.puppet.node.vm** should be running.

-In order to check if everything is set up correct call curl command at 'production.puppet.node':
+In order to check if everything is set up correctly call curl command at **production.puppet.node**:

     curl localhost:9000

-or ping a server from any other VM using its IP address:
+or ping a server from any other VM using production VM's IP address:

     curl 192.168.56.106:9000